Eight advantages of online communication for citizen engagement

 Online discussion forums have long been used in educational contexts as part of a broader movement towards online learning.
 Citizen engagement about complex public policy via online forums provides a similar environment where participants are able to share their views, enter dialogue, and learn from each other.
 However, in this context, there are clearly advantages and disadvantages of online communication.
 In my view, the advantages clearly outweigh the disadvantages.
 Though you have to be aware of the disadvantages so strategies can be put in place to minimise their impacts on participants.

 Communicating online is still considered the new kid on the block in both educational and public policy contexts, more so in the later.
 Because of this newness, it is still having to prove itself through a multitude of qualitative and quantitative research projects.
-While you won’t find me arguing online communication should replace face-to-face engagement processes, there are clearly a lot of benefits from online communication that make it a very valid modality for community-to-government relationship building.
-I’ve outlined eight advantages of online communication below but there are, without a doubt, many more.
+While you won’t find me arguing online communication should replace face-to-face engagement processes, there are clearly a lot of benefits from online communication that makes it a very valid modality for community-to-government relationship building.
+I’ve outlined 8 advantages of online communication below but there are, without a doubt, many more.

-Eight Advantages of Online Communication
+8 Advantages of Online Communication